arafatshovon/deeplearning_crash_course/README.md

 - Create a [GitHub](https://github.com/join) account (if you don't have one) and fork this repository.

-- Go to [Google Colab](https://colab.research.google.com/) and you can choose 'GitHub' on the box which you can see when you just go to the Colab site and login.
+- Go to [Google Colab](https://colab.research.google.com/) and you can choose 'GitHub' on the box (you can see it when you just go to the Colab site and login).
 Colab will automatically redirect you to github in order to authorize your github account.
 Then you can choose repository to use at Google Colab!